am-shubh/Ripple-APIs/README.md

     Method to Perform Transaction from source Address to Destination.
     MEthod to Fetch Transaction History of Particular Address and then displaying it in Proper format.

+Clone this Repo and run npm install
+Run node server in the terminal